aerogear-attic/aerogear-backend-cookbook/Authentication/README.md

 > To follow the instructions below, you need [rhc](https://developers.openshift.com/en/managing-client-tools.html) installed.

-* In your workspace directory, create a openShift app as balow:
+* In your workspace directory, create a openShift app as below:

 ```shell
 rhc app create bacon jboss-wildfly-8